Atay Maghrebi: A House Guest in Targa

 Having lost all my spare cash already buying Ryanair baggage allowance, I was glad that we weren’t headed for a night of gambling with Marrakech’s high-rollers, settling instead for a rooftop terrace bar called Arkech.

-The crowd was a mixed one: some with shishas, others without; some with virgin cocktails, others with small bottles of Casablanca beer; some were tourists, but many more were middle-class Marrakshis.
+The crowd was a mixed one: some with shishas, others without; some with virgin cocktails, others with small bottles of Casablanca beer; some were tourists, but many more were middle-class Marrakchis.

-By around 1.30am, my energy levels had dipped beyond a tolerable level.
-My early morning Uber followed by the Thameslink train to Luton Airport had caught up with me and I needed sleep.
+By around 1.30 am, my energy levels had dipped beyond a tolerable level.
+My early morning Uber ride followed by the Thameslink train to Luton Airport had caught up with me and I needed sleep.
 I'd been awake for nearly 23 hours.

 Upon our return to the villa in Targa, my host's mother had made-up a small bed for me on one of the chaise sofas that lined the walls of the Moroccan sala, complete with towel, toilet roll and a bottle of water.

-After a quick blast of air conditioning to bring the nighttime temperature down from 34C to 24C, I was out like a light.
+After a quick blast of air conditioning, to bring the nighttime temperature down from 34C to balmy 24C, I was out like a light.

 It may not be as instantly picturesque, but there is still plenty of life outside of the medina walls.